Na navigaci | Klávesové zkratky

 }

-Remember our phone numbers example?
-Asymmetric visibility offers another elegant solution:
+Remember our phone number challenge?
+Asymmetric visibility offers us another elegant solution:

 class Person